doritoes/ipgiraffe.com/README.md

 - Base-64 in-page image of a giraffe
 - Added HTML comments to the source code
 - Created and tested example lambda functions in 7 languages running a variety of runtimes
+- Converted to Route 53 load balancing and removed CloudFront
 ### Might Do
 - Create another site based on GCP serverless computing
 - Create another site based on Azure serverless computing